 9.1 It is recognised that as the System continues to evolve with new forms of connection technologies, there is a need to constantly review and update the System Defence Plan, System Restoration Plan and Test Plan.
 It is believed that this work is fully within the spirit and requirements of the EU NCER.

-9.2 NGESO working with the Energy Emergency Executive Committee (E3C) proposes developing a risk matrix for each stakeholder, tailored according to the tests they are expected to undertake and weighted according to their importance to the Black Start restoration process which would be included as part of the wider Electricity System Restoration Standard (ESRS) work.